mohibfd/Sensitivity-Classification-Dissertation/Meeting-Notes/sixth_meeting.md

 tried longRoBERTa

 managed to get longformer working on the dataset but it has a bad f1 score and haven't tested it on lime yet

+# future data

+don't normalise test data

+randomly remove sensitive documents from your evaluation set so that the distribution is roughly 90% non sensitive and 10% sensitive and then apply my classifier to it again and see how the f1 score is

+give bert an other shot

+what is lime actually predicting?